 Using Inappropriate Humor

 It can be tempting to attempt humor in your letter.
 You may think that this will endear you to your reader or allow your lighthearted personality to shine through.
-The problem is that humor is difficult to write.
+The problem is that humor is difficult to write, and the person reviewing your cover letter may not share your sense of humor.
 You run the risk of being misunderstood, viewed as unprofessional, or as a clueless job hunter who does not know what is appropriate.
 Save moderate humor for in-person meetings, and then use it with discretion.

 Focusing on What You Want